SichangHe/fmtt/README.md

 This is more useful to use with Git than `fmt` because the formatting is more consistent, resulting in smaller diffs.

 - Limited support for abbreviations using heuristics.
+- Prioritize splitting on sentence ends like `.`, then sub-sentence ends like `,`.

 ## Installation